- Dietetic Internship

 About SLU's Dietetic Internship Program

 Saint Louis University Dietetic Internship is a 12-month post-baccalaureate masters program designed to meet the minimum competencies for professional practice in dietetics and provide preparation for the dietetic registration examination.
 Beginning in mid-August, the program provides a minimum of 1,200 hours of supervised practice rotations in a variety of health care facilities in St. Louis and surrounding areas.
-Dietetic interns at Saint Louis University are required to complete 30 hours of graduate coursework for internship completion, and earn a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
+Dietetic interns at Saint Louis University are required to complete 30 hours of graduate coursework including a research project from conception through data collection, analysis and article submission for internship completion, earning a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
 Individuals will apply didactic knowledge, develop clinical skills and enhance professional behaviors through the unique experiences of this program.

 A part of the dietetic internship at SLU consists of graduate coursework.
 Dietetic Interns must complete 30 hours of graduate credit for internship completion.
 Dietetic Interns earn a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
 More information on the graduate coursework included in the program can be found on the graduate coursework webpage.

 Interns spend eight to twelve hours per week in the classroom and approximately 32 hours (Tuesday through Friday) in a supervised practice setting.